A spectacular 4-day itinerary in the sierra Gorda Queretaro

 Not for me:)

-I was vegan at the time and I found delicious vegetables, from mushrooms to beans or spinach or other local herbs.
+I was vegan at the time, and I found delicious vegetables, from mushrooms to beans or spinach or other local herbs.

-And from there I should have taken another bus to Pinal de Amoles, for a total of 5 hours or so.
+And from there, I should have taken another bus to Pinal de Amoles, for a total of 5 hours or so.

 Suffice to say I arrived safely in Pinal de Amoles after a spectacular bus ride during which I could see exactly what my friend and the brochure were saying about the Sierra Gorda: an ever-changing landscape.
-It’s almost surreal how you change from desert to tropical jungle, barren rocky mountains with frightening cliffs in such tiny space.
+It’s almost surreal how you change from desert to tropical jungle, barren rocky mountains with frightening cliffs in such a tiny space.
 I was sure, then, that a great adventure was waiting.

 ABOUT PINAL DE AMOLES